follower46/ashaw-notes/README.md

 * offline note taking
 * automatic backups on destructive updates

 For running ashaw-notes on Redis, you can either run your own Redis container/service or use [a free Redislabs account](https://redislabs.com/) as notes are very small in size.
 Notes taken from 4 years of use requires about 12MB of memory.
 The system attempts to use a little memory as possible, resulting in many sets being ziplists.

 ## Running ashaw-notes

-After configuring the application execute ```python3 ./main.py quicknote```.
+After configuring the application execute ```ashaw-notes quicknote```.
 You will be presented with an input box to add in your first note.
 After pressing "Enter" your note will be saved and the command will terminate.